michalpelka/arduino_servo/README.md

 ch1_interrupt is called when state of reciever input is changed.
 Than pulse width is measured.
 That value is mapped to input value of P controller.
 That P controller works output mapped to PWM generator and two direction output.
 Those outputs are controlling motor H-Bridge IC (like VNH 5019)

 ## Plots
-Arduino sends over port controll setpoint and measurment.
+Arduino sends over port control setpoint and measurment.
 Thus it can be plotted.
 ### Step Response
 ![alt text](https://raw.githubusercontent.com/michalpelka/arduino_servo/master/plots/step.png)
 ### Sinusoidal Response
 ![alt text](https://raw.githubusercontent.com/michalpelka/arduino_servo/master/plots/sin.png)

 # Issues
-If you experience contant movement, please check if feedback (rotary encoder is connected in right direction).
+If you experience constant movement, please check if feedback (rotary potentiometer is connected in right direction).

+# Road Map
+- Support for multiple RC channels (max 2), maybe SBUS
+- Digital outputs